Akash-Kanojia/HoBooS/readme.md

 ## Ubiquitous language.

-- A `Room` represents an entity that can be booked by a user.
+- A `Room` represents an entity that can be booked for an accomodation by an user.
 - A `Hotel` has many rooms.
 - `Booking` belongs to a room